lovebrew/lovebrew.github.io/docs/compatibility/filesystem.md

 ## Gotchas

 LÖVE uses physfs as the internal filesystem handler, which is great for abstracting system-dependant filesystem operations.
-The only caveat is that Horizon (3DS and Switch) and Cafe (Wii U) OSes do not allow the same file to be opened more than once.
+The only caveat is that Horizon (3DS and Switch) and Cafe (Wii U) OSes do not allow the same file to be opened more than once without being **closed** first.
 For example, consider the following:

 ```lua title='main.lua'
 local save_file = love.filesystem.openFile("save.dat", "w") -- create file